 What separates a good MSP from poor MSPs would be their managed service offering and pricing model.
 Good managed service providers offer flexible suites of services that fulfill a client’s day-to-day IT needs.
 An example would be an organization gaining managed security, break-fix support, and software-as-a-service (SaaS) in exchange for a predictable monthly fee.

-How Managed Services Work
+How Managed IT Services Work

 Managed services work with an organization to fulfill a set of IT services and solutions.